Kahler-Einstein metric near an isolated log canonical singularity: K ahler-Einstein metrics near log canonical singularities

-Let $\omega' = \omega + s\theta + \ddbar \varphi_{s}$.
-Then we consider the quantity for some large constant $B>2$.
-By the $C^0$ estimate of $\varphi_{ s}$, $H$ is bounded above in $\cU$.
-Standard calculations show that From equations \eqref{scmp11}, \eqref{eq:estforsections} and the elementary observation that holds for any smooth non-negative function $f$, it is easy to see that for some constant $C>0$ independent of $s$.
+where $C$ depends on bisectional curvature of $\theta$.
+From equations \eqref{scmp11}, \eqref{eq:estforsections} and the elementary observation that holds for any smooth non-negative function $f$, it is easy to see that for some constant $C>0$ independent of $s$.
 Together with \eqref{eq:aubin-yau-c2} and our choice of $D$ (cf.\ \eqref{eq:kodaira}) we see that

 for some constant $\al$ independent of $s$ and $B>>1$ so that $B\be > C+1$ in line three.